 Private mortgage insurance (PMI) may be required if you decide a conventional loan is the best mortgage for you and your down payment is less than 20%.
 Your lender will make arrangements with a private insurance company and pass the premium on to you.

 Your monthly mortgage payment typically includes your PMI premiums.
 Your lender puts the PMI portion of your monthly payment into an escrow account.
 An escrow account is a third-party account that holds money to be sent to other parties.
-Your escrow account may hold funds for property taxes, homeowners insurance and PMI.
+Your escrow account may hold funds for property taxes, homeowners insurance, and PMI.

 What does that look like when you actually get a mortgage?
-Let’s say you buy a home for $150,000, and you made a 15% down payment of $22,500.
+Let’s say you buy a home for $150,000, and you make a 15% down payment of $22,500.
 Since it’s less than 20%, your lender requires you to pay for PMI.
 Your monthly home loan payment is $648.

 Let’s say your PMI is 1% of the principal amount of the loan, and your loan amount is $127,500.
 This means your PMI is $1,275 per year or $106.25 per month.
 This brings your monthly payment to $754.25, and that doesn’t include your taxes or homeowners insurance.